 Chances are you’re familiar with the numbness and tingling that occur if you spend too much time sitting cross-legged.
 That numbness quickly disappears, but any other type of numbness is a warning sign of nerve damage that should be evaluated by the doctors at South Valley Neurology.
 They’re the experts you need to sort through the many potential causes of nerve damage, determine the source of your numbness, and provide individualized treatment.
-To schedule an appointment, use the online booking feature or call the office in San Jose, California, for pediatric care or the office in Morgan Hill, California, for older children and adult appointments.
+To schedule an appointment, please call our office number 669-207-0046.

 Numbness is the partial or complete loss of feeling or sensation.
 Complete numbness is dangerous because you won’t feel pain or temperature.
 Numbness may also affect your body’s ability to sense its position, which can lead to dizziness and balance problems.

 While numbness may occur in any area of your body, it most often affects your arms, hands, fingers, legs, or feet.
 The most important thing to know about numbness is it’s a warning sign that nerves are damaged.

 A few issues that cause numbness by damaging nerves include:

 Numerous chronic diseases contribute to nerve damage or neuropathy, including diabetes, thyroid disorders, migraines, and multiple sclerosis.

 Numbness develops from a nerve problem, and nerve damage causes other symptoms.
 As long as your numbness is partial, you may feel tingling along with partial numbness.
 Nerve damage also causes burning, aching, or sharp pain.
 Numbness, tingling, and pain can all develop along the full length of the damaged nerve.

 Red flags for potentially serious problems that need quick medical attention include:

 If you develop any of these symptoms, call South Valley Neurology immediately or seek medical treatment from your local urgent care center or emergency department.